code-423n4/2023-03-wenwin/README.md

 2. Clone the repo using `git clone --recurse-submodules`.
 3. Run `forge test`

+To generate coverage run `bash script/sh/generateCoverageReport.sh`.
+It will open HTML report in your default browser.

+To get gas report run `forge test --gas-report`

 More documentation on testing and lottery mechanics can be found in [Wenwin contracts readme](https://github.com/wenwincom/wenwin-contracts/blob/main/README.md).